 The first part of SWaP-C is Size.
-Typically, reviewers will be more interested in your innovation if you’ve managed to scale down its size relative to its competitor.
+Typically, reviewers are more interested in your innovation if you’ve managed to scale down its size relative to its competitor.

 The cell phone is a classic example of this principle; gone are the days of bulky mobile phones.
-Motorola debuted its first commercially available cell phones in the 80s – some of these devices weighed a few pounds and could not be stored in customers’ pockets, for example.
+Motorola debuted its first commercially available cell phones in the 80s.
+Some of these early devices weighed a few pounds and could not be stored in customers’ pockets, for example.
 Contrast the shift in size to something like Apple’s iPhone Mini, an exponentially smaller and more powerful device.

 Reduced weight is typically the goal for new products that improve old designs.
-We can point to the cell phone again as a device that shifted down in weight until it found a comfortable medium, where it’s remained ever since.
+We can point to the cell phone again as a device that shifted down in weight until it found a comfortable medium.
+It’s remained within that medium ever since.

 Weight is an important factor for clients to consider because, for example, if your innovative system integrates into a moving object like a boat or plane, weight can play a factor in determining dynamics, payload, and energy expenditure.

-(The ‘a’ in SWaP-C used to stand for ‘and’ back when the acronym was just ‘SWaP,’ but now is nothing more than a vestige of the older term; leaving it in sounds better than shifting the term to ‘SWPAC.’)
+(The ‘a’ in SWaP-C used to stand for ‘and’ back when the acronym was just SWaP.
+Now it is nothing more than a vestige of the older term.
+Leaving it in sounds better than shifting the term to ‘SWPAC.’)

 Nowadays, energy efficiency is the name of the game.
 For example, your innovative system can be more computationally powerful, but reviewers may regard it with skepticism if that Power doesn’t scale to energy efficiency.

-In computer science, Moore’s Law is a good instance of systems becoming more efficient (while also fulfilling the aims of the previous two criteria).
-Gordon Moore, a co-founder of Intel, proposed that the number of transistors in a circuit would double every year or two for the foreseeable future until physical limitations prevented this from occurring; sure enough, this trend has held for the past few decades.
+In computer science, Moore’s Law is a good instance of systems becoming more efficient.
+(Moore’s Law also fulfills the aims of the previous two criteria).
+Gordon Moore, co-founder of Intel, proposed that the number of transistors in a circuit doubles every year or two until physical limitations prevent this from occurring.
+Sure enough, this trend has held for the past few decades.
 Moore’s Law means that our processors are getting smaller, lighter, and more powerful over time.